sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/development.md

 3. That's it!

-Part of the annotation that gets generated also includes a link to view the job output and, if the build is on the main branch, a link to view the logs on Grafana.
+Part of the annotation that gets generated also includes a link to view the job output and, if the build is on the main branch, a link to view the job logs on Grafana.

 For more details about best practices and additional features and capabilities, please refer to [the `bk.AnnotatedCmd` docstring](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+file:%5Eenterprise/dev/ci/internal/buildkite+AnnotatedCmd+type:symbol&patternType=literal).